 Nothing says summer to the Eats World quite like a Lake Macquarie family break.
-But when it comes to the lovely Lake, I’m what you’d call a tad impartial.
-And by impartial I actually mean completely, unapologetically biased.
-You see, blood runs thicker than water and though there is plenty of water up here, my blood-ties also run strong as my family has been residing here since 1841.
-But, surrounded as it is by cosy holiday towns and pretty beaches, my affection for the lovely lake runs deeper than just family connections.
+But when it comes to the lovely Lake, surrounded as it is by cosy holiday towns and pretty beaches, my affection for the lovely lake runs deep.

-The salt water lake, at four times the size of Sydney Harbour, is rather large!
+The salt water lake itself, at four times the size of Sydney Harbour, is huge!

 Linking the lake, beaches and mountains are more than 90 villages and heritage-listed towns.
-There’s fishing, beaches and boats of all shapes and sizes.
+And there’s just so many things to do in Lake Macquarie with kids, from fishing, beaches and boating to trekking, hiking and eating.

 Plus loads of water sports and gorgeous soft-sand beaches, mountain adventures and wilderness walks.
 And so many playgrounds.
 Of the epic variety.

 This time around we’re staying at Mercure Lake Macquarie Rafferty’s Resort in a fab two-level three-bedroom cottage.